postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ## Understanding variables

 A variable is a symbolic representation of data that enables you to access a value without having to enter it manually wherever you need it.
-This can be useful especially if you are using the same values in multiple places.
+This can be useful if you are using the same values in multiple places.
 Variables make your requests more flexible and readable, by abstracting the detail away.

-For example, if you have the same URL in multiple requests, but the URL might change later, you can store the URL in a variable.
-If the URL changes, you only need to change the variable value and it will be reflected throughout your collection, wherever you've used the variable name.
+For example, if you have the same URL in more than one request, but the URL might change later, you can store the URL in a variable.
+If the URL changes, you can change the variable value and it will be reflected throughout your collection, wherever you've used the variable name.
 The same principle applies to any part of your request where data is repeated.

 ![Environment editor](https://assets.postman.com/postman-docs/environment-editor-new-v9.13.jpg)